LLNL/sundials/README.md

 nonlinear algebraic systems:

 * ARKODE - for integrating stiff, nonstiff, and multirate ODEs of the form

   $$M(t) \\, y' = f_1(t,y) + f_2(t,y), \quad y(t_0) = y_0$$

 * CVODE - for integrating stiff and nonstiff ODEs of the form

   $$y' = f(t,y), \quad y(t_0) = y_0$$

 * CVODES - for integrating and sensitivity analysis (forward and adjoint) of ODEs of the form

   $$y' = f(t,y,p), \quad y(t_0) = y_0(p)$$

 * IDA - for integrating DAEs of the form

   $$F(t,y,y') = 0, \quad y(t_0) = y_0, \quad y'(t_0) = y_0'$$

 * IDAS - for integrating and sensitivity analysis (forward and adjoint) of DAEs of the form

   $$F(t,y,y',p) = 0, \quad y(t_0) = y_0(p), \quad y'(t_0) = y_0'(p)$$

 * KINSOL - for solving nonlinear algebraic systems of the form

   $$F(u) = 0 \quad \text{or} \quad G(u) = u$$

 ## Installation ##

-For installation directions see the [online install guide](https://sundials.readthedocs.io/en/latest/Install_link.html), the installation chapter in any of the package user guides, or INSTALL_GUIDE.pdf.
+For installation directions see the [online install guide](https://sundials.readthedocs.io/en/latest/Install_link.html).
+Directions are also available in the [released package tarballs](https://github.com/LLNL/sundials/releases) in INSTALL_GUIDE.pdf and the installation chapter of the user guides.

 Warning to users who receive more than one of the individual packages at different times: Mixing old and new versions of SUNDIALS may fail.
 To avoid